-All full-time, salaried permanent employees of the Blue Ridge Resource Authority are automatically covered by a VRS Retirement Plan upon employment.
+All full-time, salaried permanent employees of the Blue Ridge Resource Authority are automatically covered by a VRS Retirement Plan upon employment, through the County of Rockbridge, Virginia.
 This is an agent multiple-employer plan administered by the Virginia Retirement System (the System) along with plans for other employer groups in the Commonwealth of Virginia.
-However, several entities whose financial information is not included in the primary government report participate in the VRS plan through the County of Rockbridge, Virginia, and the participating entities report their proportionate information on the basis of a cost-sharing plan.
+However, several entities participate in the VRS plan through County of Rockbridge, Virginia and the participating entities report their proportionate information on the basis of a cost-sharing plan.
 Members earn one month of service credit for each month they are employed and for which they and their employer pay contributions to VRS.
 Members are eligible to purchase prior service, based on specific criteria as defined in the Code of Virginia, as amended.
 Eligible prior service that may be purchased includes prior public service, active military service, certain periods of leave, and previously refunded service.